Context LatticeBy Private Memory Corp

 Benefit: durable source-of-truth write ledger.

-Why: protects recoverability and enables repair/rehydrate workflows.
+Why: protects recoverability and enables replay/rehydrate workflows.

 Fanout Outbox